 Tips about branding trends from Rapunzel Creative

-Founder and president, Lynn Gregorski, says that “The key to corporate branding in 2020 is to create logos and marks that work with digital.
+Founder and president, Lynn Gregorski, says that “The key to corporate branding is to create logos and marks that work with digital.
 The design needs to be clearly legible and register immediately with the user on mobile devices.
 All name text needs to be large enough in proportion to the mark to be easily read on a business card or any digital device.”

 Another important issue is ADA compliance.
 “Check in with the best colors for ADA compliance when designing an online brand.
 Be aware of the colors to avoid or that are difficult for the visually impaired to discern, and plan your design with accessibility in mind.”